pharaox/active_courtiers/README.md

 ### Courtier Marriages

-This mod introduces a new **Courtier Requests to Marry** event chain for courtier marriages.
-This event chain is triggered for playable (count or higher) rulers, every year for players and every 3 years for AI by default, if they are "available for events" (not traveling or involved in an activity).
+This mod introduces a new **Courtier Requests to Marry** event for courtier marriages.
+It is triggered for playable (count or higher) rulers, every year for players and every 3 years for AI by default, if they are "available for events" (not traveling or involved in an activity).
 These event frequencies can be changed via the **Event Frequency for Players** and **Event Frequency for AI Rulers** game rules.
-The player can also initiate the event chain for a particular courtier via the [Ask to Find Spouse Interaction](#ask-to-find-spouse-interaction).
+The player can also initiate the event for a particular courtier via the [Ask to Find Spouse Interaction](#ask-to-find-spouse-interaction).

 #### Preparation